RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Benchmarking CUAs Against Indirect Prompt Injection

 $\bullet$ \textbf{Adapted LLM-based Agents} include powerful LLMs adapted for computer use through generic agentic scaffolding.
 For this category, we evaluate GPT-4o~\citep{hurst2024gpt}, the base versions of Claude 3.5 Sonnet (v2)~\citep{claude3.5_base} and Claude 3.7 Sonnet~\citep{claude3.7_base}.
 For these agents, we follow the default agentic scaffolding provided by OSWorld, which uses \texttt{pyautogui} for Python-based execution of mouse and keyboard commands and provides necessary contextual information within the system prompt (see Appendix~\ref{app:prompts}).

-$\bullet$ \textbf{Specialized Computer-Use Agents} include systems specifically designed with computer use in mind, featuring training for GUI perception \citep{operator, anthropic_developing_computer_use} and reasoning \citep{operator} and incorporating tailored computer-use tools \citep{claude_cua}.
-For this category, we primarily evaluate Operator~\citep{operator} and the computer-use versions of Claude 3.5 Sonnet (v2) and Claude 3.7 Sonnet~\citep{claude_cua}.
-We also include the computer-use version of Claude 4 Opus \citep{claude_cua, claude_4_opus}, Anthropic's most powerful CUA to date which was released a few days prior to the completion of our project, but we only evaluate it in the \textit{End2End} setting given its substantial cost.
-As Specialized Computer-Use Agents often output actions in formats incompatible with the \texttt{pyautogui}-based execution required to perform actions in the OSWorld VM, we employ GPT-4o as an auxiliary LLM to convert their native action outputs into executable \texttt{pyautogui} commands (prompt shown in Appendix~\ref{app:prompts}).
+$\bullet$ \textbf{Specialized Computer-Use Agents} are designed specifically for computer use, featuring training for GUI perception \citep{operator, anthropic_developing_computer_use} and reasoning \citep{operator} and incorporating tailored computer-use tools \citep{claude_cua}.
+For this category, we mainly evaluate Operator~\citep{operator} and the computer-use versions of Claude 3.5 Sonnet (v2) and Claude 3.7 Sonnet~\citep{claude_cua}.
+Since their native action formats are often incompatible with the \texttt{pyautogui}-based execution in OSWorld, we employ GPT-4o as an auxiliary LLM to convert their native action outputs into executable \texttt{pyautogui} commands (prompt shown in Appendix~\ref{app:prompts}).

-Notably, Operator incorporates built-in safety mechanisms to reduce the likelihood of harmful model behavior.
-It includes a confirmation module, which prompts the agent's user for approval before executing critical actions, and a safety check module purposefully designed to detect prompt injection attempts.
-Since both checks require human confirmation to proceed, attacks are deemed unsuccessful if a safety check is triggered or if a confirmation check is activated \textit{during adversarial goal execution}, simulating cases where adversarial outcomes are blocked by human intervention.
-Yet, the attack is still considered successful in cases where confirmation checks are triggered only during the steps to complete a benign goal and no safety checks are triggered.
-On the other hand, human supervision can be inconsistent or unreliable, as discussed by prior works~\citep{liao2025eia,samoilenko2023prompt}.
-To account for this, we additionally evaluate a variant, denoted as Operator (w/o checks) , in which Operator will proceed with permission from users, simulating an inattentive supervision scenario.
+Notably, Operator incorporates built-in safety mechanisms to reduce harmful behavior: a confirmation module that requires user approval for critical actions and a safety check module that detects prompt injections.
+Since both checks require human confirmation, attacks are deemed unsuccessful if a safety check is triggered or if a confirmation check is activated \textit{during adversarial goal execution}, simulating cases where adversarial outcomes are blocked by human intervention.
+Yet, attacks remain successful if confirmation checks arise only while completing the benign goal and no safety checks are triggered.
+On the other hand, human supervision can be inconsistent or unreliable~\citep{liao2025eia,samoilenko2023prompt}.
+To account for this, we additionally evaluate a variant, denoted as Operator (w/o checks) , in which Operator will proceed with user permission, simulating inattentive supervision.

+While we consider including open-source CUAs, sufficiently capable open-source CUAs on the OSWorld leaderboard \footnote{OSWorld Leaderboard: \url{https://os-world.github.io/}} such as UI-TARS 1.5 70B~\citep{ui-tars-15-seed}, UI-TARS 2 \citep{wang2025ui}, and OpenCUA \citep{wang2025opencuaopenfoundationscomputeruse} are currently inaccessible.
+Meanwhile, the strongest available one (i.e., UI-TARS 1.5 7B) significantly underperforms proprietary agents used in our study as it struggles with basic task execution, such as navigating to target webpages, interacting in chat environments, or opening files.
+Consequently, we only evaluate frontier CUAs with sufficient capability in our setting.